JohanesPeterV/city-service/README.md

 - `CityService`: Core business logic and city matching
 - `City`: Data model for city information
 - `Suggestion`: Data model for city suggestions with scoring

+## Deployment

+The application is deployed on Heroku.
+The deployment process includes:

+1. Automatic build and deployment from the main branch
+2. Environment configuration for production
+3. Proper scaling and monitoring setup

+## Potential Improvements

+While the current implementation satisfies the core requirements effectively, there are several potential improvements that could be added as the application evolves:

+- Caching for frequently searched terms
+- Enhanced logging and monitoring
+- Alternative city names support
+- Population-based scoring adjustments

+These improvements can be considered based on actual usage patterns and specific needs that arise.
+For now there is no need yet for that.

+## Contributing

+Feel free to submit issues and enhancement requests.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.